lcwyo/ansible-k3s-rpi/README.md

 - Create an empty `ssh` file in the root of the SD card (volume is called `boot`)

 # Secure your Raspberries
 Optional but advisable: use SSH key auth and disable password login.
 The default ssh credentials for a Raspberry Pi are username `pi` and password `raspberry`.
 - Copy your pubkey to the Pi with `ssh-copy-id pi@kube1.example.com`
-- In `/etc/ssh/sshd_config` on the Pi, set `PasswordAuthentication` to `no`

 # Configure ansible setup
 - Copy `ansible/hosts.template` to `ansible/hosts` for your configuration
 - Choose one of the Raspberries to lead / orchestrate your cluster; we'll call this the _server_
 - In `ansible/hosts`, fill out the ip or hostname for the leading Raspberry under `[k3s-server]`
 - Fill out the ip's or hostnames for the rest of your cattle under `[k3s-agents]`

-I personally prefer using the Pi's hardware mac address to assign a hostname and ip address within the LAN by DHCP, but you could also set a static ip address on the Pi.
+- change the password in the group_vars
+- pick a version of k3s to install

 # Provision the nodes
 When you're all set up and configured, run the Ansible playbook: